 (2) WordPress Custom Admin Login URL

 This is another primary step for hackers.
-If your site is not more secure with the admin login URL, you can lose it at any time.
+If your site is not more secure with the admin login URL, you can lose it.
 The default WordPress login slag is /wp-admin that hackers already know.
 So they try to use this slag to inject viruses or malware.

-How to fix: keep save the site from brute force attack or manually attack that mostly occurs for the default admin URL, you can change it using a plugin.
+How to fix: keep safe the site from brute force attack or manually attack that mostly occurs for the default admin URL, you can change it using a plugin.
 I recommend WPS hide login plugin.
-You can also set a custom logo URL using the iThemes Security plugin.
+You can also set a custom login URL using the iThemes Security plugin.

 (3) Keeping WordPress Updated

-WordPress is a content management software which is regularly updated and maintained.
-By default, WordPress automatically installs for the minor updates, but you need to update it manually when it releases a major update of the latest version.
+WordPress is a content management software that is regularly updated and maintained by the expert WordPress team.
+By default, WordPress automatically updates a minor version, but you need to update it manually when it releases a major update of the latest version.

-As it is an open-source platform so there are many third-party plugins and themes for using WordPress sites.
+As it is an open-source platform, so there are many third-party plugins and themes for use.
 These plugins and themes need to be regularly updated for fixing bugs or malicious.
 So if you do not update the latest WordPress version, the third-party plugins or themes can be harmful to your website.
 Even it shows fatal errors while opening.

 Hot to fix: Change default ‘admin’ username as soon as possible.
-Normally you will not get permission to change it.
+Normally you will not get permission to change it if you do not set a custom username while 1st install.
 So you can use a WordPress username changer plugin.

 (5) Web Hosting: